supported by (to date): Ruth and Harold Chenven Foundation, Antioch College, Glen Helen Ecology Institute | geology advisor: Peter Townsend

-In Constellaria I work with fossil fragments collected in the OH-KY-IN tri-state region, concentrating on strata called the Cincinnati Arch.
+In Constellaria I work with fossil fragments collected in the OH-KY-IN tri-state region, concentrating on a strata called the Cincinnati Arch.
 The series’ name refers to the Cincinnatian Ordovician, a 505-438 million-year-old fossil with a coral or treelike branching structure.
 As the name implies, the fossil's surface is covered with innumerable starlike marks, evoking connections between the celestial and terrestrial.
 I envision these fossils as the stars of the earth.
-With the Constellaria and Quintessence series, I explore the essential and the revelation and meditation on patterns in nature and time.
+With Constellaria, I explore the essential and the revelation and meditation on patterns in nature and time.
 I create works evocative of cosmic time and space, reminding us of our place in and connection to the web of life, geological history, and the cosmos.